gicentre/prettier-plugin-elm/README.md

   --></a>
 </p>

-This plugin integrates [`elm-format`](https://github.com/avh4/elm-format) into [Prettier](https://github.com/prettier/prettier), thus providing you with a universal cross-language interface to code formatting.
+This plugin integrates [`elm-format`](https://github.com/avh4/elm-format) into [Prettier](https://github.com/prettier/prettier).
-In addition to dealing with `.elm` files via Prettier API, this plugin lets you format Elm code blocks inside markdown files.
-For example
+In addition to dealing with `.elm` files via Prettier API, this plugin lets you format Elm code blocks inside markdown documents.

+For example,

 <!-- prettier-ignore -->
 ````markdown